Loading...

 • Troubleshoot potential issues: Identify and resolve potential issues or errors in a safe, separate staging environment.

-There are a few cases where you might need to adjust your WordPress temporary URL.
+There are a few cases where you might need to use a WordPress temporary URL.
+These include, but are not limited to, the following scenarios:

 • Your DNS records are still updating.